s3rgiosan/littlefoot/README.md

-# littlefoot
+# Littlefoot for Footnotes

 > Elegant, interactive popups for the Footnotes block.

 ## Description

 Elevate your website's user experience by incorporating lightweight and visually appealing footnotes using [littlefoot](https://github.com/goblindegook/littlefoot).
-This WordPress plugin extends the WordPress Footnotes block functionality by leveraging littlefoot.
+This WordPress plugin extends the functionality of the Footnotes block, seamlessly integrating the littlefoot JavaScript library to transform static footnotes into interactive popups.

 ![Footnotes with littlefoot](assets/screenshot-1.gif)